-On May 4th 2009 (a date seared into my brain) at 7.30pm we set out by car to visit a very close friend who lived in Harlech, just 4 miles away, a trip of perhaps 15 minutes when I had a Road to Damascus moment.
+On May 4th 2009 (a date seared into my brain) at 7.30pm we set out by car to visit a very close friend in Harlech, just 4 miles away, a trip of perhaps 15 minutes, when I had a Road to Damascus moment.

-Lesley said, “Come on then what do you want to do next on,”
+Lesley said, “Come on then, what do you want to do next ?”

 “I really don’t know,” I replied, “but it will probably have to be something to do with wool because wool has no value”

 Then I was suddenly hit by a bolt of lightening on my Damascus road.

 “Let’s reinvent the wool blanket,” I blurted out.